Do I Need to Pay Crypto Self-Employment Taxes?

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-In the United States, if you are self-employed, you need to pay self-employment taxes, an additional 15.3% tax that includes Medicare and Social Security taxes.
-Most salaried workers have half of this automatically deducted from their paychecks, with the other half being paid by their employer.
-However, if you're self-employed and don't have these deductions and payments made for you, the IRS still wants you to report and pay these taxes in a timely manner.
+If you’re a US taxpayer and self-employed, you must pay self-employment taxes, an additional 15.3% tax including Medicare and Social Security taxes.
+Most salaried workers have half of this automatically deducted from their paychecks, with the other half paid by their employer.

-This means that if your crypto activities constitute “self-employment,” you’ll need to report and pay quarterly estimated taxes, including the 15.3% self-employment tax on top of ordinary income taxes.
+If your crypto activities constitute “self-employment,” you’ll need to report and pay quarterly estimated taxes, including the 15.3% self-employment tax on top of ordinary income taxes.

 Do I need to pay crypto self-employment taxes?

-If your crypto activities generate income and represent a sizable portion of your total yearly earnings, and you run your operations in a business-like manner, they may be subject to self-employment taxes.
+If your crypto activities generate income and represent a sizable portion of your total yearly earnings, and you run your operations in a businesslike manner, they may be subject to self-employment taxes.
 Common situations this could apply to include:

 Note that you do not pay self-employment taxes on crypto capital gains, as these are not considered "earned" income.